-3.3.b.1 Warning signs shall be conspicuously displayed at all approaches to the blasting site, along haulageways and access roads to the mining operation and at all entrances to the permit area.
-The sign shall at a minimum be two feet by three feet (2' x 3') reading "WARNING!
-Explosives in Use" and explaining the blasting warning and the all clear signals and the marking of blasting areas and charged holes; and e.
-CSR 199-1-3.7.
-Subsection CSR 199-1-3.7 concerns blasting control for other structures, and has been amended by deleting the words "in subsection 2.35 of this rule" in the first sentence.
+3.3.b.1.
+Warning signs shall be conspicuously displayed at all approaches to the blasting site, along haulageways and access roads to the mining operation and at all entrances to the permit area.
+The sign shall at a minimum be two feet by three feet $(2' \times 3')$ reading "WARNING!
+Explosives in Use" and explaining the blasting warning and the all clear signals and the marking of blasting areas and charged holes; and

-3.3.b.2 Where blasting operations will be conducted within one hundred (100) feet of the outside right-of-way of a public road, signs reading "Blasting Area", shall be conspicuously placed along the perimeter of the blasting area.
+3.3.b.2.
+Where blasting operations will be conducted within one hundred (100) feet of the outside right-of-way of a public road, signs reading "Blasting Area", shall be conspicuously placed along the perimeter of the blasting area.